dvirtz/slides/slides/ranges_23/ranges.md

 [[0, 1, 2, 3, 4], [3, 4, 5, 6, 7], [6, 7, 8, 9, 10], ...
 ```

+Note: it is strait forward, however, to implement a generic windowing adaptor by combining slide and stride like this. supporting the third parameter is left as an exercise for the viewers.
+Notice the usage of designated initializers to emulate named arguments.

 ---

 <!-- .slide: data-auto-animate -->